 Nintendo celebrated The Legend of Zelda’s 31st birthday by releasing one of the series’ most ambitious (and critically acclaimed) games yet.
 Breath of the Wild (Wii U, Switch) takes place a century after a catastrophic event wreaked havoc on the kingdom of Hyrule.
 I immediately fell for the beautiful Studio Ghibli-esque world, but even more praiseworthy than the art direction is the amount of freedom BotW gives its player.
 After an expertly crafted introduction, you’re free to climb, run, ride, and glide anywhere you see.
 People have sprinted through the game in less than an hour, while others have taken their time and played for hundreds.
 The game’s not perfect; I miss classic Zelda dungeons and tools (no hookshot?!), but for me that small complaint pales in comparison to the game’s living, breathing, and incredibly fun world that’s stuffed to the gills with puzzles, challenges, and lovable weirdos.

-If you love fantasy, but want something a little less joyous (ya grump), put a hold on Dark Souls Remastered, out this May.
+If you love fantasy, but want something a little less joyous (ya grump), put a hold on Dark Souls Remastered, opens a new window, out this May.
 The series is known for its punishing difficulty, but the Souls games are more than exercises in masochism; their intricately designed, nightmarish, gothic fantasy landscapes are populated by wildly inventive monsters that can now ruthlessly kill you on the go.

 Prefer something with a little more futuristic bent?
 Dust off the old Nintendo Wii (or Wii U) and step into Samus Aran’s space boots.
 It’s been over 30 years since the original Metroid blew the gaming community’s collective mind by revealing that the blocky orange robot that just saved the universe was a LADY (très progressive for a video game in ‘86).
 The Metroid Prime Trilogy (Wii/Wii U) is a collection of atmospheric, first person, exploration-focused shooters and a great warm up for when Metroid Prime 4 finally comes out on Switch (not soon enough).